aws-samples/automated-role-entitlements-in-aws-iam-identity-center/README.md

 The CloudFormation version of the same solution is coming soon.
 Meanwhile feel free to contribute to this repository with your enhancements to the current solution.

 ## Conclusion
-In this solution, we showed how to automate AWS IAM Identity Center permission assignment to user groups using IaC - Terraform.
+This solution shows how to automate AWS IAM Identity Center permission assignment to user groups using IaC - Terraform.
 You can integrate this solution in your CI/CD pipeline and have the automation triggered when the pipeline creates a new AWS Account or a new enterprise user group or a new Permission Set in your AWS environment.